 Comprehensive, long-term financial planning and advice matter to an overwhelming majority of women.
 In the Simon-Kucher study, 89 percent of women said they wanted to receive strategic, holistic financial advice.
 Financial institutions are presented with a valuable opportunity to establish a deeper relationship with women clients through comprehensive wealth management.
 In this approach, the financial advisor takes a strategic, 360-degree view that considers all aspects of the client's financial accounts including illiquid and non-bankable assets.

 By shifting to a more strategic engagement model, advisor-client interactions take on the form of a partnership, which deliver a more seamless and comprehensive end-to-end experience across product lines and in collaboration with third-party providers and experts.

-To learn more about unlocking this segment's revenue potential, request a copy of the study here or reach out to the authors.
+To learn more about unlocking this segment's revenue potential, reach out to the authors.